University Writing Program

 Daniel Singer, Teaching Assistant Professor, PhD, University of Denver

 Angela Sowa, Teaching Assistant Professor, PhD, Texas Women's University

 Geoff Stacks, Teaching Associate Professor, PhD, Purdue University

-Kara Taczak, Teaching Assistant Professor, PhD, Florida State University
+Kara Taczak, Teaching Associate Professor, PhD, Florida State University

 John Tiedemann, Teaching Associate Professor, MA, University of Wisconsin - Madison